The Prison Show: Programming

 The Prison Show features conversation about the TDCJ and other prison system issues, the justice system, death penalty, poor medical care, abusive summer heat conditions and other conditions for inmates, as well as court, junk science and evidence abuses and bail issues.
 Guests have included advocacy groups, attorneys, persons who work in the criminal justice system, substance abuse counselors, success stories of former inmates and more.
 Music segments include live performances by formerly incarcerated persons.
 The show also includes a call-in hour that allows family members to speak on air to incarcerated loved ones.
 This serves the station's main goal: connecting incarcerated persons with friends and family outside prison.
 Many proxy weddings are also performed on the show.
 Formerly incarcerated persons speak of the deep impact of being able to listen to the show while in prison.
 The show also works towards changing popular perception of prisons and incarceration.

 The show traditionally started with Ray Hill saying, "Holler down the pipe, chase and rattle them bars, 'cause we're gonna do a Prison Show."

-After Hill stepped down from 30 years of hosting the show, the hosting role was taken over by a few others, including Anthony Graves and Kathy Griffin, who departed shortly, and the role was assumed by Hank Lamb, at the request of Ray Hill, who also requested David Collingsworth take on the role of Producer.
+After Hill stepped down from 30 years of hosting the show, the hosting role was taken over by a few others, including Anthony Graves and Kathy Griffin, who departed shortly, and the role of Producer was assumed by David Collingsworth, at the request of Ray Hill.
+David Collingsworth and KPFT GM Duane Bradley appointed Hank Lamb host of the show.

 Advocacy

 Advocacy work by The Prison Show was instrumental in changing Texas's policy on installing prison payphones.
 Texas was the last state to provide a way for inmates to make phone calls; it allowed this to happen in 2007.
+After 4 years of negotiation with TDCJ and Securus, The Prison Show was approved to upload content on the Edovo App so the incarcerated can view or listen for free without having to purchase radios.
+Edovo is currently available in 45 states for an approximate 900,000 incarcerated population.
 The show has also provided an opportunity to draw awareness to issues around medical care within prisons, or lack of basic necessities like air conditioning.